WebReflection/uce-template/README.md

 ## Examples

-This section goal is to showcase most basic to more complex examples via *uce-template* where some example might use the `.uce` extension to confine components within their own file.
+This section goal is to showcase basic to complex examples via *uce-template*, where some example might use the `.uce` extension to confine components within their own files.

 If you are using VS Code, you can *Ctrl+Shift+p*, type *settings JSON*, choose *Open Settings (JSON)*, and add the following to such file in order to highlight `.uce` files as *HTML*: